vinoaj/databricks-resources/README.md

 ## Tools 🛠

+- [Databricks Labs Data Generator](https://github.com/databrickslabs/dbldatagen): Python library for generating synthetic data within the Databricks environment using Spark.
+The generated data may be used for testing, benchmarking, demos, and many other uses.
 - [dbx](https://github.com/databrickslabs/dbx): DataBricks CLI eXtensions - aka `dbx` is a CLI tool for advanced Databricks jobs management

 ---